 TAU Students studying in the Faculty of Life Sciences can register directly through Nurit Rosenman.
 Those studying in an another faculty of the University can register directly by contacting firstname.lastname@example.org

 Israeli Students who are not studying at TAU can register through this link.

-For information about special scholarships for students from China and India, please click here.
+For information about scholarships for MA/MSc and PhD students from China and India, please click here.